Plus: The 8 Essential Tasks Your Team Must Employ to Ensure the Most Optimized Outcome for Your 8, 9, or 10-Figure Business Sale

-Find the right people for your business sale team, and you could reap six or seven figures more (depending on business size) than you otherwise would have.
+Find the right people for your team of experts, and you could reap six or seven figures more from selling a business (depending on business size) than you otherwise would have.

 Design and Implement Business Wealth Transfer to Heirs

 Your age and family situation play a large role here.
-How and when you transfer wealth to your heirs has tax consequences as well as many other intricacies that must be discussed and worked out.
+How and when you transfer wealth to your heirs has tax consequences as well as many other intricacies that must be discussed and worked out when selling a business.